Most Active Stories

-NHPR proudly announces the formation of our new Community Advisory Board, called “The Sounding Board”.
-By expanding our panel of listeners and including more people from across the state, it will be significantly more representative of the communities we serve and will allow us to gather more meaningful feedback about our programming, policies and services.
+NHPR’s Community Advisory Board, called “The Sounding Board,” is a panel of listeners from across the state, representative of the communities we serve, and allows us to gather meaningful feedback about our programming, policies and services.

-NHPR relies on a Community Advisory Board who give the station regular feedback on our programs, Trustee decisions, and the needs of our audience.
+NHPR relies on a Community Advisory Board to give the station regular feedback on our programs, Trustee decisions, and the needs of our audience.

 NHPR's Community Advisory Board

 Teri Bordenave / North Country